ahabra/funj/README.md

 will find cats whose id is either 1 or 2.

-**findFirst**: However, to find the first object with a matching value of a property:
+**findFirst**: Find the first object with a matching value of a property:

 ```Java
 	Cat found = findFirst(cats, "name", "tom");